zeniuseducation/poly-euler/README.md

 SBCL less than 0.01msecs
 Haskell ~10msecs

+##### Problem no 3

+Prob: Find the largest prime factor of 600851475143

+Clojure 32 msecs
+SBCL 37-42 msecs
+Haskell 1,420 msecs

 ##### Problem no 25

 Prob: Find the first fibo element that reach 1000 digits.